DykemaBill/redirector/README.md

 - Add Status page - DONE
 - Add user authentication to configuration page - DONE
 - Have user authentication check to see if accounts are approved - DONE
-- Fix problem where password special characters stored in config crashes decode process
-- Hide passwords in log
+- Hide passwords in log - DONE
 - Add page to request a new login where it creates the account unapproved
 - Add page to approve or unapprove logins
 - Rename about page to landing page